Compensation program for residents and business owners

 Losses, damages and costs resulting from the extraordinary security measures could be eligible for funding.
 The Program could cover up to 100% of these losses or costs.

-Funding will be considered for the following, if they are a direct result of the extraordinary security measures:
+Funding will be considered for the following, if they were a direct result of the extraordinary security measures:

 -